Sara Flower: Education and training

 From late October 1841, Flower trained at the Royal Academy of Music (R.A.M) under Domenico Crivelli (1794–1857).
-Domenico was educated by his father, singer Gaetano Crivelli (1774–1836), in techniques of Italian castrati, such as the exploitation of falsetto, which may account for Flower's protean ability to cross the entire range of the operatic singing voice.
+Crivelli was educated by his father, singer Gaetano Crivelli (1774–1836), in techniques of Italian castrati.
+Crivelli's knowledge of the exploitation of falsetto may account for Flower's protean ability to cross the entire range of the operatic singing voice.
 In Bellini's Norma, her range spread from the dramatic soprano of Norma to the mezzo of Analgias, in addition to the tenor role of Pollioni.

 Early career

 Flower first came to public notice within London's Psalmody Movement of the 1830s and 40s.
 The movement was associated with such names as Sarah Ann Glover, John Hullah, and John Curwen.
 It had solid Independent or Congregationalist non-conformist religious leanings and powerful utilitarian sociology.
-On 4 November 1839, The Musical World noted that Sara and her sister had both appeared at a lecture at the Hoxton National School Room in inner North London by Charles Henry Purday (1799–1885), known for his theories on "The Proper Object of Music."
+On 4 November 1839, The Musical World noted that Flower and her sister had both appeared at a lecture by Charles Henry Purday (1799–1885) at the Hoxton National School Room in inner North London.
+Purday was known for his theories on "The Proper Object of Music."

 London circles believed Flower connected with John Hullah's classes in London's Exeter Hall.
-They also believed Flower was associated with "Music for the Million," the singing school of Joseph Mainzer (1801–1851), which had been modelled on the monitorial method of Guillaume Louis Bocquillon Wilhem [1781–1842] and his 'Orphéon' choral fests for teaching, often illiterate, working people to sight-sing from notation sheets as a non-conformist socio-religious project to revitalize music education in the Anglican Church.
+They also believed Flower was associated with "Music for the Million," the singing school of Joseph Mainzer (1801–1851), which had been modelled on the monitorial method of Guillaume Louis Bocquillon Wilhem [1781–1842] and his 'Orphéon' choral fests.
+These fests included teaching, often illiterate, working people to sight-sing from notation sheets as a non-conformist socio-religious project to revitalize music education in the Anglican Church.

 Contrary to conjecture around deeper links to non-conformism or the Psalmody Movement, a post-1847 Flower family memorial plaque on the walls of the Grays parish church of St Peter and St Paul does not suggest any strong non-conformist link, nor does her R.A.M. career under the dictatorial rule of its president, John Fane, Lord Burghersh (1784–1859).